leeftk/Establishments/README.txt

 Cause I don't really care no more, I don't really care no more

 (Verse 2)
+Spending money from the people
+Getting rich is what they represent
+All this starts to make some sense
+Our government is fullshit
+Taking money from the people
+Giving back to the establishment
+Establishing establishments
 I don’t think that we having it
 We came here for our freedom
 So best believe we getting that again